How Insolvency Works

 What is an Insolvency Practitioner?

-Insolvency Practitioners must follow the law, and their work is monitored by regulators to make sure that they do.
+IPs must follow the law, and their work is monitored by regulators to make sure that they do.
 The Insolvency Service and the Office for Professional Body Anti-Money Laundering Supervision (OPBAS) are the main regulators, and they along with the Recognised Professional Bodies (RPBs) and other Professional Body Supervisors (PBS) check that the work is being carried out according to the law.

-Insolvency Practitioners’ work also involves:
+An IP’s work also usually involves:

 • selling the assets of the person or company who owes money to help them pay off their debts;